crate/crate/docs/general/ddl/create-table.rst

   ..
 SEEALSO::

       `How-to guides: Tuning sharding performance`_

+- You can :ref:`replicate <ddl-replication>` shards :ref:`WITH
+  <sql-create-table-with>` the :ref:`number_of_replicas
+  <sql-create-table-number-of-replicas>` table setting.
+CrateDB will split
+  replicated partitions into primary shards, with each primary shard having one or more replica shards.

+  When you lose a primary shard (e.g., due to node failure), CrateDB will promote a replica shard to primary.
+More table replicas mean a smaller chance of permanent data loss (through increased `data redundancy`_) in exchange for more disk space utilization and intra-cluster network traffic.

+  Replica shards can also improve read performance and overall `data availability`_ due to more copies of the data spread across more nodes.

 - You can :ref:`partition <partitioned-tables>` a table into one or more partitions with the :ref:`PARTITIONED BY <sql-create-table-partitioned-by>`